rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 (obj-field myobj)

 ; Increment an element in a hashtable.
-; Contrast with mytable[mykey]++.
+; Contrast with mytable[mykey] += 2
-; Even mytable[mykey] = mytable[mykey] + 1 isn't as bad.
+; Even mytable[mykey] = mytable[mykey] + 2 isn't as bad.
-(hash-set! mytable mykey (add1 (hash-ref mytable mykey)))
+(hash-set! mytable mykey (+ (hash-ref mytable mykey) 2))

+; Alternatively, create new lambda functions.
+Not the most ; straightforward way of coding.
+(hash-update! mytable mykey (λ (val) (+ 2 val)))
 ```

 By the nature of S-expressions, even macros won't allow the typical `.` and `[]`.
-Certain forms are just naturally more readable when it is not in prefix notation.
+Certain forms are just naturally more readable when it not in prefix notation.
 Sure, you can define some helper functions for things like incrementing in a hash table, but in which files are they going to be?
 What if I want to do something just slightly different?
 The more of this kind of work I need to do just to make the code readable, the less beneficial the language becomes.

 Returning tuples are also a mess to deal with.
 In Racket :